renpy/renpy/sphinx/source/config.rst

 .. var:: config.locale_to_language_function = ...

-    A function that determines the language used by the game by the user's locale.
+    A function that determines the language the game should use, based on the the user's locale.
-    It takes 2 arguments, the ISO code of the locale and region.
+    It takes 2 arguments strings that give the the ISO code of the locale and the ISO code of the region.

-    It should return a string of existing translation or None.
+    It should return a string giving the name of a translation to use, or None to use the default translation.

 .. var:: config.main_menu = [ ... ]